|

 come before Twelfth Night, Lord Olivan?" he asked.

-"Come, my lord Berodin," he asked, "will you not
+"Come, my lord Berodin," he said, "will you not

-invite Lord Gimli, and his friend Prince Legolas, to visit your
+invite Lord Gimli, and his friend Prince Legolas, to view your

 stables?"